FihoFi/urn-mrn-fin/aton/readme.md

 ```
 urn:mrn:fin:aton:
 ```
-for use in identifying XXX.
+for use in identifying Finnish Aids to Navigation and other aspects related to these Aids.

 - **Scope:** Persistent, globally unique identifiers for Aids to Navigation and related equipment.
 - **Out of scope:** Aids to Navigation which are not given an identifier by FTIA and components of equipment not covered within a sub-namespace.